10 Things Amazon Echo Can't Do Yet

 We need Alexa to be able to access any skill at will without having to use specific commands.
 I want to tell her to order a pizza without first having to say "Open Dominos" and then follow through.

-Soon there will be thousands of skills available, and no one will be able to know what they are unless they look in the Alexa app.
+Soon there will be millions of skills available, and no one will be able to know what they are unless they look in the Alexa app.
 This complication defeats the purpose of having a voice-activated speaker.

 If there's one place where a chatbot will be useful, it's the Amazon Echo.